georgepearman/europe/_posts/2015-08-06-florence-day-two.md

   creditlink: http://georgepearman.com/
 ---

+I wandered around a lot this morning, but unfortunately didn't take too many photos.

 Here's some pictures along the south bank of the [Arno River](https://en.wikipedia.org/wiki/Arno).
 Towards the left of the first picture is the [Ponte Vecchio](https://en.wikipedia.org/wiki/Ponte_Vecchio).
 The Ponte Vecchio seems